NobodyTwo/NobodyTwo/README.md

 > * DMMD fans (I usually block on sight unless you're friends with one of my friends)
 > * MHA fans (unless we're already friends)
 > * Genital/NSFW ponies/pony sex weirdos
+> * Anyone who unironically says no doubles about kinning/liking a popular character
 > * Ren/jokerofwildcards and their friends

 #